codehsbooks/introcs/Animation-and-Games/mouse-events-mouse-clicked.md

 2. The callback method for mouse clicks must be registered by using ```mouseClickMethod```
 2. Do not put () after the function name when registering the callback
 3. The callback method always takes  single parameter, typically named ```e```
-4. The callback method is **always** called when the event it's registered to occurs
+4. The callback method is **always** called when the event it is registered to occurs

 ## Getting Event Information
 Now that we've seen a basic callback function, let's discuss the parameter ```e```.
 This parameter is an Event object.
 It holds information about the event that called the callback function.
 Remember using Circles and Rectangles?
 You could call methods like ```circle.getX()``` to get the circle's x position.
 You can do the same thing with the event object!